sonyxperiadev/amazon-custom-resources/vpc-dependency/README.md

 Use the function inside your Cloud Formation template by declaring a custom resource, `Custom::VpcDependency`.

 The `Custom::VpcDependency` refers to a `VpcName` that is sent to the Lambda function and is used to lookup a VPC.
 If no VPC or more than one is found `FAILED` is returned.

+It is also possible to send a filter parameter `OnlyDefaultSubnets` to limit the returned subnets to the ones which are default in their availability zones.
+This can be used to only get one subnet per zone.

 The outputs from the `Custom::VpcDependency` can be referred with `Fn:GetAtt`.